leandrofahur/F21G10_SmartParking/README.md

 <h2>🎯 <strong>Objectives</strong></h2>
 <p>
   This repository comprise an <strong>Android Application</strong> that exploit several concepts learned in class.
+The proposed project is a <strong>Smart Parking</strong> system that provide features such as booking parking spots, payment, cancelation, feedback and others.
 </p>
 <br/>